durgesh-kushwaha/assignment1/README.md

-While creating this assignment1 I have used mdn web docs as reference.
-And google to learn about some tags to use in my assignment.
+While creating this assignment1, I used mdn web docs as a reference in a few places, and google to look for some syntax to use in my assignment.

+I have used vs code editor as a code editor.